wee-slack/wee-slack/docs/Options.md

 **Default:** `INSERT VALID KEY HERE!`

-**Description:** List of Slack API tokens, one per Slack instance you want to connect to.
-See the README for details on how to get these.
+**Description:** List of Slack API tokens, one per Slack instance you want to connect to; see the README for details on how to get these (note: content is evaluated, see /help eval).

 ### slack_timeout